isabella232/rtos-docs-pr.it-it/rtos-docs/threadx-modules/chapter5.md

 ## <a name="txm_module_manager_in_place_load"></a>txm_module_manager_in_place_load

-Caricare solo i dati del modulo, eseguire il modulo in un percorso esistente.
+Caricare solo i dati del modulo ed eseguire il modulo in una posizione esistente.

 ### <a name="prototype"></a>Prototipo